BLOG

 10. Prioritisation

 A psychology programme is a demanding course, requiring you to read textbooks, write assignments and interact with fellow classmates.
-The ability to stay on top of your workload, while also balancing your family and work commitments, will allow you to develop your ability to prioritise and focus on the most appropriate task.
+Staying on top of your workload, while also balancing your family and work commitments, will allow you to develop your ability to prioritise and focus on the most appropriate task.

 Feeling inspired to study online?

-Learn more about our BSc (Hons) Psychology programme or download our prospectus today.
+Visit our course page to learn more about our BSc (Hons) Psychology or download a prospectus today.